ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 {PANEL: Create subscription - for all documents in a collection}

-Here we create a plain subscription on the Orders collection without any constraints or transformations.
+Here we create a plain subscription on the _Orders_ collection without any constraints or transformations.
-The server will send all documents from the Orders collection to a client that connects to this subscription.
+The server will send ALL documents from the _Orders_ collection to a client that connects to this subscription.

 {CODE-TABS}
 {CODE-TAB:python:Generic-syntax create_whole_collection_generic_with_name@ClientApi\DataSubscriptions\DataSubscriptions.py /}